- Credit Score

 Choose Your Mortgage Professional

-Go to a mortgage broker rather than directly to your bank.
+Consider mortgage brokers vs banks: which is better.
 Brokers access dozens of lenders and can find the best fit for investment property financing specifically.

 Look for brokers who regularly work with investors.
-Ask how many investment property mortgages theyβve arranged in the past year.
+Ask how many investment property mortgages they’ve arranged in the past year.
 The right broker understands investor-specific challenges and lender preferences.
-Understand what your mortgage broker really needs from you to make the relationship productive.
+Understand what documents your broker needs to make the relationship productive.

 Get Pre-Approved